ngalamac/test-driven-decision/README.md

 ## 🔭 Future Features <a name="future-features"></a>

-> Here are some future features that could be added to the School Library Management System in the future.
+> Here are some future features that could be added to this project.

-- **Decode longer messages:** This would help us improve the module and class much better.
+- **Add more classes and methods:**

-The specific features that are added will depend on the needs and wants of the users.
+- **Include snapshots in the test process for better viewing:**

 <p align="right">(<a href="#readme-top">back to top</a>)</p>